-But this is neither easy nor – given that the cost of a porter’s wages is usually less than the food bill – a particularly brilliant idea.
+But this is not easy.
+Furthermore, given that the cost of a porter’s wages is usually less than the food bill, it’s not a particularly brilliant idea either.
 Remember that even if you do carry your own rucksack, there is still all the food, cooking equipment, camping gear and so forth to lug up the mountainside.
 Then there is the guide’s rucksack too, for which he will expect you to hire a porter.
 What’s more, you’re also tempting the agency to overload each porter in order to reduce their total number – which is, of course, illegal.

-How much should you pay porters on Kilimanjaro?
+How much should you pay your porters on Kilimanjaro?

 Porters climbing on the Machame Route with Mount Meru in the background